DanielTBonn/techstop-ecommerce/USERSTORY.md

 ## Acceptance Criteria

 GIVEN an ecommerce based website,
+WHEN I view the file structure,
+THEN it should follow the MVC-paradigm,
+WHEN I see how the data is stored,
+THEN I see it is in the form of sql database and is properly associated, WHEN I see how the pages are rendered,
-WHEN I visit the site for the first time,
+THEN I see that the views are made by handlebars being routed by the controllers, WHEN I visit the site for the first time,
 THEN I am presented with a homepage, which includes existing products with a name, picture, price, and add to cart button WHEN I want to navigate through the website